ktbs/taaabs3/ktbs4la2-components/ktbs4la2-timeline/README.md

 Details:

 + **begin**: the begining of the displayed portion of the timeline (format millisecond timestamp)
-+ **zoom_level**: the smallest time-division unit displayed in the view (can be either one of "year", "month", "day", "hour", "tenminutes", "minute", "tenseconds", "second", "ahundredmilliseconds", "tenmilliseconds" or "millisecond")
++ **zoomLevel**: the smallest time-division unit displayed in the view (can be either one of "year", "month", "day", "hour", "tenminutes", "minute", "tenseconds", "second", "ahundredmilliseconds", "tenmilliseconds" or "millisecond")
-+ **div_width**: the width (in pixels) of each time-division of "zoom_level"
++ **divWidth**: the width (in pixels) of each time-division of "zoomLevel"

 ## Child nodes